Salt – or sodium chloride – is so crucial to life it’s been called the ‘fifth element’.1

 4. Health and personal care

 - Exfoliating scrub – salt is a natural exfoliant.
-Create a DIY salt body scrub using a handful of salt and a few tablespoons of coconut oil or manuka honey.
+Create a DIY salt body scrub using a handful of salt and a few tablespoons of coconut oil.
 Rub into the skin in circular motions while in the shower before rinsing off.
 Be careful – your shower may become slippery.

 Last updated: 20 November 2020